 Assembling Your Vinyl Screeds & Wintelligent® Panels

 Save valuable time by reviewing the following "pro tips" before assembling your vinyl screeds and Wintelligent® panels:

 💡 When attaching wall panels to each other, place the bottom of the wall panel in the vinyl screed before attaching the panels.

 💡 Listen for a "clack" sound when attaching panels to each other.
 This sound confirms panels are evenly attached.
 The locks will not fasten if the panels are not even.

 💡 Use two persons when handling and assembling the door panel to avoid mishandling it.
 Do not remove the door from the door jamb.
-Keep the door closed and locked until assembly is complete.
+Keep the door closed and locked until full assembly is complete.

 Step 2: Start panel assembly by inserting the rear corner wall panel (CWNF1 or CWNF3) into the vinyl screed as per your assembly drawing.

 💡 The placement of the rear corner wall panel for your specific cooler or freezer may differ from the rendering below.
 Your assembly drawing may show the rear corner panel goes where the red arrow points below.

 Step 3: Work your way toward the front of your box by adding vinyl screeds and attaching the wall panel adjacent and perpendicular to the rear corner panel as per your assembly drawing (WNF15, WNF30, or WNF45).
 Fasten the wall panels to each other.